-- The Auditor General gave an unqualified true and fair opinion on the Council's financial statements on 14 September 2020, one day ahead of the statutory deadline. - The Council's Annual Governance Statement and Narrative Report were prepared in line with the CIPFA Code and relevant guidance.
-They were also consistent with the financial statements prepared by the Council and with our knowledge of the Council. - The quality of the draft statements presented for audit on 29 June 2020 was generally good. - Several changes were made to the Council's financial statements arising from our audit work, which were reported to the Audit Committee in our Audit of Financial Statements Report in September 2020. - In addition to the Auditor General's responsibilities for auditing the Council's financial statements, he also has responsibility for the certification of a number of grant claims and returns.
-Our work to date has not identified any significant issues. - The Auditor General issued the certificate confirming that the audit of accounts for 2019-20 has been completed. - Key facts and figures from the 2019-20 financial statements can be accessed here.
+- The Auditor General gave an unqualified true and fair opinion on the Council's financial statements on 3 March 2021. - Whilst our audit opinion was unqualified, we have included an Emphasis of Matter paragraph (as with all councils in Wales) as per ISA706 within our Auditor's Report.
+This is in relation to material valuation uncertainties regarding the Council's property assets and also Pension Fund property assets, as a result of the impact of the COVID-19 pandemic. - The Council's Annual Governance Statement and Narrative Report were prepared in line with the CIPFA Code and relevant guidance.
+They were consistent with the financial statements prepared by the Council and with our knowledge of the Council. - The Council provided draft financial statements on 10 September 2020, however these were incomplete and contained several significant errors.
+A second improved set of draft accounts was produced for audit on 23 September 2020. - A number of changes were made to the Council's financial statements arising from our audit work, which were reported to the Audit Committee in our Audit of Financial Statements Report in March 2021. - The Auditor General has not yet issued the certificate confirming that the audit of accounts for 2019-20 has been completed due to our ongoing work in relation to concerns raised in correspondence in respect of Silent Valley Waste Services Ltd.

+- In addition to the Auditor General's responsibilities for auditing the Council's financial statements, he also has responsibility for the certification of a number of grant claims and returns.
+Our work to date has not identified any significant issues. - Key facts and figures from the 2019-20 financial statements can be accessed here.

-Well-being of Future Generations Examination - Increase the availability of rented and affordable homes (October 2019)
+Well-being of Future Generations Examination - An examination of 'Improving access to, and the quality of open spaces for the benefit of our communities, businesses and visitors' (October 2019)

-The examination that we undertook in 2019-20 considered the extent to which the Council has acted in accordance with the sustainable development principle when taking steps to increase the availability of rented and affordable homes.
-We concluded that, the Council is applying the sustainable development principle in providing additional affordable housing.
+The examination that we undertook in 2019-20 considered the extent to which the Council has acted in accordance with the sustainable development principle when taking steps to improve access to, and the quality of open spaces for the benefit of our communities, businesses and visitors.
+We concluded that the Council is acting in accordance with the sustainable development principle: it collaborates well with others, but lacks a clear long-term, joined-up plan.
 The report can be viewed here.